Modern Slavery Act 2015

 7. Training & Awareness

-In the period covered by this statement over 450 employees in our business completed online training on our Code of Conduct which covered the protection of human rights, including the prevention of slavery.
-This training is currently being rolled out to other employees.
+In the period covered by this statement over 125 employees in our business completed training on our Code of Conduct which covered the protection of human rights, including the prevention of slavery.
+This training is rolled out regularly to all employees.

 We also provide training to relevant employees on supply chain risks, including the risk of slavery and human trafficking in accordance with our procedure requirements.
-In 2020, a comprehensive bespoke training programme was carried out across the business including employees from Commercial.
+A comprehensive bespoke training programme is in place and is carried out periodically across the business including employees from Commercial.
 Finance, Procurement, Quality Departments plus Senior Management and Compliance Committee members.

 Our participation in industry associations and our dealings with third party partners also provides DCC Vital with information regarding slavery and human trafficking risks in the industries where DCC Vital is active, and best practice in avoiding them.